 - How do I check that the IMCA is who they say they are?

 - What do I need to do if the IMCA wants to meet the person?

 - Can I talk to the IMCA about the person?

 - Will I get a copy of the IMCA report?

 - What should I do if I have concerns about the IMCA?

 What should I do if I think someone should have an IMCA?

 Independent mental capacity advocates (IMCAs) are available for particularly vulnerable people who lack the capacity to make specific important decisions.
 They are mainly intended as a safeguard for people who do not have family or friends who can represent them.
-See Who should get an IMCA?
+See What do IMCAs do and who should get an IMCA?

 IMCAs can only start work with an individual if instructed to do so by specific people: